Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 Before we can apply cross validation to WBC images, we should know how to answer the question, "How well did our classifier do?"
 This question may seem easy to answer, but we will see that pitfalls are lurking.

 Let us return to our example iris flower dataset.
-The figure below shows the result of applying k-NN to this dataset, using *k* = 1 and ten folds (meaning that since there are 150 flowers, each fold contains 15 flowers).
+The table below shows the result of applying k-NN to this dataset, using *k* = 1 and ten folds (meaning that since there are 150 flowers, each fold contains 15 flowers).
+This table is called a **confusion matrix**, because it makes it easy to see if we are "confusing" the assignment of a flower to the wrong class.

+To read a confusion matrix, consider the table below.
+Rows correspond to true classes, and columns correspond to predicted classes.
+For example, consider the second row, which corresponds to the flowers that we know are *Iris versicolor*.
+Our classifier predicted that none of these flowers were *Iris setosa*, that 47 of these flowers were *Iris versicolor*, and that three of the flowers were *Iris virginica*.
+Therefore, it correctly predicted the class of 47 of the 50 total *Iris versicolor* flowers.

 | *Iris setosa* | *Iris versicolor* | *Iris virginica* |
 | :---: |  :----: | :---: |